Labour Market Impact Assessment (LMIA)

 3. Dual Intent LMIA

 This type is used to support both a work permit and Express entry application.
 Such an LMIA can be beneficial for an application for Permanent Residence in Canada.
 This type may help an applicant obtain 50-200 CRS points, depending upon National Occupation Classification (NOC) type.

 This type of LMIA is used to hire a foreign worker to provide caregiver services to children, old ailed persons or person with special medical needs.

 There are 2 sub-division of LMIA for Caregiver:

 There are certain occupations which do not require for Labour Market Impact Assessment (LMIA) and are LMIA exempt.
-See LMIA Exemption codes in order to take further information about professions which are LMIA exempted.
+See LMIA-Exempt job offers in order to take further information about professions which are LMIA exempted.

 Requirements for an LMIA

 All employers applying for an LMIA will have to: